Lepton-Flavor-Violating ALPs at the Electron-Ion Collider: A Golden Opportunity: Conclusions

 \section{Conclusions}

 Axion-like particles (ALPs) appear in a wide range of physical settings and may play a role in explaining some of the open questions of particle physics.
 As such, they are well-motivated subjects of inquiry for theory and experiment.
 In this work, we considered ALPs, at or above the GeV scale, whose couplings can lead to lepton-flavor-violation (LFV) and may even dominate their interactions with the SM.
-We focused on $\tau-e$ LFV and showed that the planned electron-ion-collider (EIC) can have considerable reach for this interaction.
+We focused on $\tau-e$ LFV and showed that even with a fairly conservative analysis that does not make use of detailed kinematic information, the planned Electron-Ion Collider (EIC) can provide useful limits for this interaction, particularly in the case where the lepton-flavor-conserving couplings are suppressed.
 This is mostly due to two factors: {\it (i)} a significant coherent enhancement of low-momentum-transfer electromagnetic scattering from a large $Z$ ion, mediating ALP emission, and {\it (ii)} the sizeable center-of-mass energy $\sim 100$~GeV envisioned for the EIC allowing it to reach for ALPs well above the GeV scale.
-The final reach of such a search will depend on the EIC detectors' efficiency for $\tau$ identification, which may depend on e.g.~whether muon detection capabilities are included in their final design.
+The final reach of such a search will depend on the EIC detectors' efficiency for $\tau$ identification, which may be significantly improved if muon detection capabilities are included in their final design \cite{Adkins:2022jfp}.

 The EIC can reach beyond current and projected bounds for $\tau-e$ LFV in tau decays for ALP masses above $m_\tau$ up to $m_a \sim 20$~GeV, assuming universal diagonal lepton couplings of order $|C_{\ell\ell}|/\Lambda \lsim 0.1\tev^{-1}$, with (100/A)~fb$^{-1}$ of gold ion scattering data.
 The kinematics of the EIC are particularly favorable for production of ALPs towards the heavier end of this mass range, as opposed to fixed-target experiments \cite{Bjorken:2009mm, Liu:2017htz} which benefit from high luminosity and similar $Z^2$ enhancement, but have much lower collision energy.
 A possible future fixed-target experiment using an ion beam at the LHC \cite{Hadjidakis:2018ifr} could possibly provide competitive limits to the EIC and is worth future study.